-The potential of Big Data Analytics is not to be doubted, as we increasingly see Big Data being used across all industries.
 The financial sector is not an exception here.
 On the contrary, data is the lifeblood of modern financial institutions.
 However, the need for more complete and accurate data is greater than ever before.
 Stricter regulation regarding regulatory risk management pushes banks and other financial institutions to improve the quality of their data while pressuring their efficiency in handing large quantities of data.
 The KYC (Know-Your-Customer) domain in particular is challenged by these regulations.
 This is a domain where data availability and quality can vary greatly and where Big Data can be used for analytical purposes.
 We therefore expect that more heavy fines will be handed out due to lack of sufficient KYC processes across many European banks.
 This article will address how Big Data Analytics can answer the current challenges in the KYC domain.

 Common challenges in the KYC domain

 - Increasing regulation

 There is an increase in regulation with stricter requirements for financial institutions (AML IV, CRS, FATCA, GDPR, MiFID II etc.).
 Most financial institutions are expecting a rise in regulatory risk management requirements in 2018.
 These regulations ask for accurate and up to-to-date information.
 However, banks and other financial institutions are often restricted by an outdated collection technique and unreliable data.